 4. TELC GmbH – The European Language Certificates

 TELC, which stands for The European Language Certification, partners with the Federal Government of Germany to test your proficiency in German (Deutsch).
-The telc GmbH – Foreign language tests is currently available in 11 European languages with over 80 different certificates.
+The TELC GmbH – Foreign language tests are currently available in 11 European languages with over 80 different certificates.

-The TELC also allows you to choose which area of the exam you wish to be tested in such as general language, tests for migrants, business tests for various professions, vocational examinations and other customized contents.
+The TELC also allows you to choose which area of the exam you wish to be tested.
+For example, a general language, tests for migrants, business tests for various professions, vocational exams, and other customized contents.

 The test is done according to the set-out guidelines of the CEFR.
 TELC exams can be taken in over 3,000 examination centers in 28 countries.
 However, most of the centers are in Europe.
 In India, there is only one center in Bangalore.